bitovi/academy/src/react-vite/11-controlled-vs-uncontrolled/controlled-vs-uncontrolled.md

 > Now may be a good time to brush up on how different JavaScript types are compared for equality.

 OK, that was a lot.
-Let's start making some code changes so we can select menu items for an order.
+Let’s start making some code changes so we can select menu items for an order.

 ### Setup 1